Health Visitors (0-5 years old)

 - Universal Partnership Plus

-The team provides public health events based on the local health needs, national high impact areas related to health visiting and national public health requirements.
+The 0-19 Universal team (health visitors and school nurses) provide public health events based on the local health needs, national high impact areas related to health visiting and national public health requirements.

 - Antenatal Contact

 - 6-8 week Assessment (contacts for mother and baby)

 - 2 year Health Review

 This programme supports children and families that may need additional support with health or socials needs.
 With this service health visitors work with other professionals such as the speech and language therapists, physiotherapist, occupational therapist, the child development team, early years educational team etc